-The Mission of the UT Southwestern Department of Physician Assistant Studies, in accordance with the Competencies for the Physician Assistant Profession as set forth by the consortium of the National Commission on Certification of Physician Assistants (NCCPA), the Accreditation Review Commission for Education of the Physician Assistant (ARC-PA), the Physician Assistant Education Association (PAEA) and the American Academy of Physician Assistants (AAPA), is as follows
+The Mission of the UT Southwestern Department of Physician Assistant Studies, in accordance with the Competencies for the Physician Assistant Profession as set forth by the consortium of the National Commission on Certification of Physician Assistants (NCCPA), the Accreditation Review Commission for Education of the Physician Assistant (ARC-PA), the PA Education Association (PAEA) and the American Academy of Physician Associates (AAPA), is as follows

-- Excel in the art and science of physician assistant education - Promote inter-professional primary health care delivery to a diverse and dynamic population. - Encourage leadership, service, and excellence among our faculty, staff, students, and graduates. - Foster a commitment to diversity and inclusion, evidence-based medicine, quality improvement, and patient safety.
+- Excel in the art and science of PA education - Promote inter-professional primary health care delivery to a diverse and dynamic population to improve health outcomes. - Foster a continued commitment to diversity, equity, and inclusion. - Foster a dedication to evidence-based medicine, quality improvement, and patient safety. - Cultivate a commitment to faculty, staff, and student wellness. - Encourage leadership, service, and excellence among our faculty, staff, students, and graduates.